CMP-Studio/chatbot-field-study/README.md

 * Our raw data

 We feel interesting insights have emerged from this research and we've posted some key takeaways over on the Studio site.

+## Acknowledgement

+Research, design, development and open-sourcing of the Studio’s chatbot project is supported by the Knight Foundation.